• Skip to primary navigation

 Ingredient photo showing pork steaks, seasoning, and olive oil.

-• 1 ½ pounds Pork Steaks – This is about 3 pork steaks at approximately 8 ounces each.
-Pork steaks are cuts from the shoulder or “butt” of the pork.
-They’re well marbled with fat—so they’re always moist and juicy!
+• Pork Steaks - 1 ½ pounds, about 3 steaks each weighing approximately 8 ounces.
+These steaks are cut from the shoulder or "butt" of the pork and are well-marbled with fat for moisture and juiciness.

-• 1 tablespoon Olive Oil – This will coat the pork steaks and help the seasoning stick to the steaks.
+• Olive Oil - 1 tablespoon to coat the pork steaks and help the seasoning adhere.

-• Steak Seasoning – You can purchase store-bought steak seasoning, but I recommend my easy recipe!
-It’s full of savory onion and garlic powder, rich smoked paprika, herby dried thyme and rosemary, and salt and pepper!
-It’s just as perfect for pork as it is for beef!
+• Steak Seasoning - Use store-bought or try my homemade recipe, which includes onion and garlic powder, smoked paprika, dried thyme and rosemary, and salt and pepper.
+It's great for both pork and beef.

 📖 Variations

-Try switching up the seasoning blend on the pork steaks!
-Cajun seasoning is a great choice, as are Smokehouse or BBQ seasonings!
+• Try switching up the seasoning blend on the pork.
+Cajun seasoning is a great choice, as are Smokehouse or BBQ seasonings.

-For extra deliciousness, try brushing on a tablespoon of BBQ sauce on each steak before broiling!
-BBQ sauce always makes food even more delicious!
+• Brush a tablespoon of my honey BBQ sauce on each steak before broiling for extra deliciousness.
+BBQ sauce always makes food even more delicious.

 Seasoned pork chops on a white cutting board

-2. Season.
-Next, brush 1 tablespoon of olive oil all over the pork steaks evenly.
-Then, generously sprinkle 1 tablespoon of steak seasoning on each side of the steaks.
+Season.
+Brush 1 tablespoon of extra virgin olive oil all over the pork steaks evenly.
+Then, generously sprinkle 1 tablespoon of steak seasoning on each side of the steak.
 When thoroughly seasoned, place the pork steaks on the baking sheet.

-3. Bake your pork steaks.
-Place the pork steaks in the middle of the ovens center rack and bake at 400°F (205°C) for 15 to 18 minutes.
-Optional—To sear the steaks, turn on your broil function to high and broil for 2 minutes.
-They should be a delicious golden brown but be careful not to let them burn!
+Bake your pork steaks.
+Place the pork steaks in the middle of the oven's center rack and bake at 400°F (205°C/Gas Mark 6) for 15 to 18 minutes.
+Optional—To sear the steaks, turn your broil function high and broil for 2 minutes.
+They should be a delicious golden brown, but be careful not to let them burn!

 Tall image of of baked pork steaks on a baking sheet.